-Maisy is the first point of contact for all enquiries at the OII.
-She is also learning and providing support across all administrative functions of the department.
+Maisy is one of the first points of contact for enquiries at the OII.
+She also provides support across other administrative functions of the department.

 As we celebrate National Apprenticeship Week 2021, we caught up with Oxford Internet Institute apprentice Maisy Gills about her experience as an OII Apprentice and the additional challenges of starting an apprenticeship during a global pandemic.

 Maisy: I wanted to work in a professional environment that was fast-paced and allowed me to use and develop my skillset to benefit myself and my work.
 I knew that with an apprenticeship I would be learning real life business skills whilst working, which I would not learn from textbooks.
 I also felt that apprenticeships were a more advanced way of learning, as it requires you to put your knowledge and skills to use, which I felt I lacked in school.

 Maisy: I was looking within the University for an apprenticeship, and saw the OII job offered so decided to do some research into the department and its work before applying.
 I looked at the research being carried out at the time and watched a lot of their different videos on YouTube and found the OII’s research fascinating so decided to apply.

 Maisy: I had a clear role profile when I began my two-year apprenticeship at the OII in August 2019, but I wasn’t sure exactly how I would learn to do the many elements of my role.
 Since I started, I have gained so many new skills and so much confidence which, when I started, I could never have imagined, compared to where I am now.
 I was really nervous when I started, as this was my first full-time job, but I have never felt out of my depth and there has always been someone I could go to if I needed help.